 Plugins and widgets are another one of the great features that makes WordPress so appealing.
 These bolt-on accessories for your WordPress website give it additional features.
 But – they come at a cost.
 The weight of the extra files they bring can lengthen page-load times.
 So manage them by deactivating and uninstalling what you don’t use or need.

 Interestingly, there are some plugins that can help with your WordPress speed optimization.
 WP Super Cache is one plugin example among many that use caching to call up content quicker for users.
 And WP Clean Up strips out the “expired” data from your WordPress database.
 Check them out.

-3. No More Cache 22!
+No More Cache 22!

 Better features attract more users but slow your site down, thus hurting your rankings.
 What a Catch 22!
 Luckily, the likes of Memcached, Redis, and Varnish are here to help with WordPress speed optimization.

-These are caching systems that work by storing data on a user’s computer.
+These are caching solutions that work by storing data on a user’s computer.
 So pages can be accessed locally instead of being pulled from the host server every time.
 They all work slightly differently in their efforts to boost WordPress performance.
 But they’re easy to set up and are great for keeping page-load times down.

-4. Who’s Your Host?
+Who’s Your Host?

 No hosting solution is created equal.
 Smaller sites that don’t attract much traffic can sit perfectly happily on a shared hosting solution.
 But they’ll struggle if they become popular and the demand for their page service increases.
 The safer alternative is to go for Cloud hosting.

 It offers a host of benefits including increased performance, scalability, and dynamic resources.
 With a decent cloud hosting company, you’re not sharing any facilities with other customers.
 CPUs, RAM and SSD storage are all allocated automatically according to the load.
 So they can grow with your popularity.